Detecting Aborted Uploads

-While most of our uploads successfully make their journey through the world wide web, we sometimes lose one along the way.
+While most of our uploads successfully complete their journey across the world wide web, sometimes one can get lost along the way.

-That's because the web is a dangerous place, and things frequently get lost in between routers and ISPs, leading to those connections timing out.
-And of course, some people are just unlucky with the uplink speed of their home connection, so they end up closing the browser tab impatiently.
+That is because the web is a dangerous place, so to speak, and things frequently get lost between routers and ISPs.
+This then leads to those connections timing out.
+Of course, some people are also simply unlucky with the uplink speed of their home connection, which can result in them closing the browser tab impatiently.

-We try to help with the latter by providing upload progress information across all browsers, so that folks can estimate the required time, and do something else in the meanwhile.
-And that seems to work pretty well, so far only 1.7% of our uploads were aborted or timed out on us.
+We try to help with the latter by providing upload progress information across all browsers, so that folks can estimate the required time, and do something else in the meantime.
+This seems to work pretty well.
+So far, only 1.7% of our uploads timed out or were aborted.

-However, up until now we were unable to detect at which point an upload goes stale, so we kept showing the
+However, up until now, we were unable to detect at which point an upload goes stale, and that meant we kept showing the

 'ASSEMBLY_UPLOADING' status forever.
-That obviously sucked, so we finally did a little work on our handcrafted upload parser, and we are now able to detect those unfortunate uploads and mark them as
+That was obviously not ideal, so we finally decided to do a little work on our handcrafted upload parser.
+As a result, we are now able to detect those unfortunate uploads and mark them as

-Going forward we will also detect the difference between uploads timing out, and people closing their browser tabs.
-However, we need to land a patch in the Node.js core first.
+Going forward, we will also detect the difference between uploads timing out, and people closing their browser tabs.
+However, for that to be possible, we need to land a patch in the Node.js core first.

 'REQUEST_ABORTED' on our website.